Board of Directors

 All directors of FaithLife Financial are Christians.
 None are employees and none are involved in its day-to-day business operations, with the exception of the President and CEO.
-Except through their individual insurance and/or annuity contracts which give them membership in the organization, directors have no material interest in any contracts with FaithLife Financial.
+Except through their individual insurance and/or annuity contracts which give them Membership in the organization, directors have no material interest in any contracts with FaithLife Financial.

 Geoff Bellew is a business executive with over 40 years' experience in the financial services, technology and consulting services industries.
 He has extensive business skills at senior executive levels and has served in a senior executive capacity with Scotiabank, Manulife, ING, Aegon, Dspfactory and Mechworks Systems.
 He most recently served as President and CEO at Southbridge, a Waterloo Region-based investment management firm, guiding the assets of the Bridgeway Foundation.

 Geoff is an active community volunteer.
 He has served many not-for-profit and faith-based organizations and is currently a Director on the Board of Habitat for Humanity Waterloo Region, Waterloo Public Library Grand River Hospital and Lutherwood Homes KW (Trinity Village).
 In business and in the community,

 Karen is President and CEO of FaithLife Financial.
-Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Fraternal Administrator, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal and Sales.
+Since joining FaithLife Financial in 1980, Karen has played pivotal roles in a number of areas where she assumed increasingly senior roles including Regional Sales Manager, Director Field & Branch Services, as well as Vice-Presidential roles in Member Services, Field Services, Brand Development, Fraternal and Sales.
 She became the organization's first female President and CEO in September 20, 2010.

-Thrivent representative.
+Julie Halgren is the Director of Long Term Development at Thrivent Financial, appointed to our Board in 2012 as the Thrivent representative.
 She has over 25 years' experience in the marketing arena; with expertise in developing and implementing marketing strategies for financial services and insurance organizations.
 Prior to joining Thrivent Financial she worked at Fair, Isaac & Company in the capacity of Account Manager and Market Offering Director.
 She also has experience as a surety bond wholesaler and underwriter.

 Julie contributes her time, life experience, and skills as a mentor to other professionals.
 She has chaired the Greenwood Elementary Grant Committee and volunteers at the House of Charity and Habitat for Humanity.
 She is a member of St. Philip the Deacon Lutheran Church, Plymouth MN.
 Julie received her Bachelor of Arts degree from Luther College, Iowa.
 She earned the Chartered Life Underwriter designation from the American College.